lino-framework/book/docs/specs/ledger.rst

 Voucher types
 =============

+The ledger plugin defines a list of **voucher types**, a choicelist that is populated by other plugins like :mod:`lino_xl.lib.vat`, :mod:`lino_xl.lib.sales` or :mod:`lino_xl.lib.orders` who define some subclass of :class:`Voucher` and then must "register" that model to be used by one or several voucher types.

+Every :term:`journal` must have its voucher type, configured in the journal's :attr:`voucher_type <lino_xl.lib.ledger.Journal.voucher_type>` field.
+Several journals may share a same voucher type.
+The voucher type of a journal must not change as long as the journal has at least one voucher.

 .. class:: VoucherTypes

     The list of voucher types available in this application.

-Each items is an instances of :class:VoucherType`.
+    Each item is an instances of :class:`VoucherType`.

-    The :attr:`voucher_type <lino_xl.lib.ledger.Journal.voucher_type>`
-    field of a journal points to an item of this.

     .. method:: get_for_model()
     .. method:: get_for_table()

 .. class:: VoucherType